Housing Easements

 The Methow Housing Trust’s Housing Easement program utilizes Deed Restrictions to stipulate the occupancy and use restrictions.

-The Deed Restriction is the tool, the Housing Easement is the program of management (and as needed, enforcement) that ensures the Deed Restrictions achieve their housing conservation goals.
+The Deed Restriction is the tool, that’s used to stipulate the restrictions, but the enforcement is granted to the Housing Trust via easement.
+The Easement provides the mechanism to ensure the Deed Restrictions achieve their housing conservation goals.

 Here’s how we think about it: